harshalsinha/ICTAPP1/README.md

 # ICTAPP1

-Android Project developed to help in the better functioning of my college department.
+Android app developed to help in the better functioning of my college department.